 There are a number of various roles available for anyone interested in joining our team, from being a ward visitor where you spend time with our patients talking to them, or perhaps reading or playing cards, to offering administrative help to a service or handing out facemasks supporting the trust in its COVID-19 response.

-If you wish to join our volunteering programme, please familarise yourself with our recruitment process and then register to volunteer.
+If you wish to join our volunteering programme, please familarise yourself with our recruitment process and then apply to volunteer.

-Lucy will pick up the process at interview stage and will carry out your DBS check (if applicable) and induction.
-Lucy and Lai are around to help you with any questions or concerns that you may have and would be delighted to hear from you.
+Sandra and Eve are around to help you with any questions or concerns that you may have and would be delighted to hear from you.

-The team is also supported by admin volunteers, who help with refresher training, ID badges and parking enquiries.
+The team is also supported by Frances Naismith (admin volunteer).
+Frances works every Tuesday and provides help with refresher training, ID badges, parking enquiries and volunteer expenses.